RediSearch/RediSearch/docs/Administration.md

 # RediSearch Administration Guide

-RediSearch requires no special configurations to work, but there are a few things worth noting when running RediSearch on top of Redis.
+RediSearch doesn't require any configuration to work, but there are a few things worth noting when running RediSearch on top of Redis.

 ## Persistence

 RediSearch supports both RDB and AOF based persistence.
-For pure RDB set-up, nothing special is needed beyond the usual redis RDB configurations.
+For a pure RDB set-up, nothing special is needed beyond the standard Redis RDB configuration.

 ### AOF Persistence